llnl/benchmarks/README.md

 # Benchmarks

-This is a repository that contains items relevant for benchmarking activities relating to Advanced Simulation & Computing (ASC) Advanced Technology Systems (HPC).
+This is a repository that contains items relevant for Tri-lab benchmarking activities relating to Advanced Simulation & Computing (ASC).
 ASC is a Program under the Department of Energy (DOE) National Nuclear Security Administration (NNSA).

 ## Documentation
 [Benchmark Documentation Site](https://software.llnl.gov/benchmarks/)